awsdocs/amazon-ecs-bestpractices-guide/doc_source/capacity.md

 # Best Practices \- Auto scaling and capacity management<a name="capacity"></a>

-Amazon ECS is used to run containerized application workloads of all sizes, from minimal testing environments to large production environments operating at global scale\.
+Amazon ECS is used to run containerized application workloads of all sizes\.
+This includes both the extremes of minimal testing environments and large production environments operating at a global scale\.

 With Amazon ECS, like all AWS services, you pay only for what you use\.
-When architected appropriately, you can save cost by having your application consume only the resources it needs at the time it needs them\.
-This best practices guide is designed to help you run your Amazon ECS workloads in a way that meets your service\-level objectives while operating in a cost\-effective manner\.
+When architected appropriately, you can save costs by having your application consume only the resources that it needs at the time that it needs them\.
+This best practices guide shows how to run your Amazon ECS workloads in a way that meets your service\-level objectives while still operating in a cost\-effective manner\.

 **Topics**
 + [Determining task size](capacity-tasksize.md)